Home Remedies For Head Lice

 Use home remedies for head lice and avoid dousing your children in harmful pesticides.

-Home Remedies For Head LiceThere is a natural head lice herbal treatment that is a combination of regular shampoo and conditioner with particular organic essential oils.
+There's also a homemade natural head lice herbal treatment that is a combination of regular shampoo and conditioner with particular organic essential oils added in.
 It's a simple process to make it yourself.
-You can get the details for that herbal remedy for lice here.
+Want to give it a try?
+You can get the recipe for that herbal remedy for lice here.

 Even though essential oils are 'all natural,' there is some concern that too much use of them on children may have a negative effect on their development.
 Personally, I don't think it would be a problem if you only used the home made head lice remedy occasionally for hair lice.
 You could use regular shampoo and conditioner the rest of the time.